tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 3. After the instance is shut down, select **More** > **Resource Adjustment** > **Change Disk Media Type**.
 4. In the pop-up window, select a target cloud disk type, check **I have read and agreed to Rules for Changing Disk Media Type**, and click **Change Now**.
 5. Double-check the information, make a payment if applicable, and wait for the process to complete.
+>?
+>
-For more information, see [Change Disk Media Type](https://intl.cloud.tencent.com/document/product/213/32365).
+>- For more information, see [Change Disk Media Type](https://intl.cloud.tencent.com/document/product/213/32365).

 ### Can I unmount the data disk that came with the CVM?
 Since November 2017, data disks purchased with CVMs can be unmounted and remounted.
 Data disks remounted to CVMs with differing expiration dates might result in lifecycle management issues.
-We provide various options such as expiration date alignment and auto-renewal configuration for you to better manage data risks lifecycle issues.
+We provide various options such as expiration date alignment and auto-renewal configuration for you to better manage data disk lifecycle issues.
 We recommend you carefully select the appropriate option to avoid data loss caused by disk expiration.

 ### Why is the separate cloud disk I created released together with my instance?
 When mounting a cloud disk, you can decide if it should be released with the instance automatically.
 This can be configured via the [CBS console](https://console.cloud.tencent.com/cvm/cbs/index) or [ModifyDiskAttributes](https://intl.cloud.tencent.com/document/product/362/15659) API.